-The Litigation Counselor is an e-newsletter providing updates and counsel to business owners, executives and managers based on recent court decisions or litigation-related matters impacting local organizations.
-In each issue, we will highlight practical advice to help identify, avoid, or resolve such potential problems.
+The Litigation Counselor is an e-newsletter provided by a litigation attorney providing updates and counsel to business owners, executives and managers based on recent court decisions or litigation-related matters impacting local organizations.
+In each issue, a litigation attorney will highlight practical advice to help identify, avoid, or resolve such potential problems.

-If you would like any further information/assistance on the topics discussed herein, please contact Andy Baxter, the Chair of General Counsel’s Litigation Department at 703-556-0411 or firstname.lastname@example.org.
+If you would like any further information/assistance on the topics discussed herein, please contact Andy Baxter, litigation attorney and the Chair of General Counsel’s Litigation Department at 703-556-0411 or email@example.com.

 Litigation Case Valuation: The Most Important Tool for Successful Dispute Resolution

-The greatest advantage you can have in litigation, by far, is superior knowledge of the value of the case at each of these stages.
+The greatest advantage your litigation attorney can have in litigation, by far, is superior knowledge of the value of the case at each of these stages.
 Insurance companies have known this for some time.

 Insurance companies employ advanced computing technology that tracks numerous data points for the entire country, all for the specific purpose of determining the ceiling to settle an individual lawsuit–the Case Value.